dylanesque/Cheatsheets/vue.md

 - While `v-if` removes an element from the DOM, `v-show` merely toggles it's visibility.
 This directive doesn't work with the template wrapper.

 - Iterating is done with the `v-for` directive.
-Like in Angular, mutiple "structural" directives don't play well together.
+Like in Angular, multiple "structural" directives don't play well together.

 - To deal with conditionally rendered loops, first filter the list using the 'computed' property before passing it down to the template.

+## Directive Reference

 ## Reactive Paradigm/DOM Updating